-Guitarist Danny Cedrone was born on this date (June 20) in 1920.
+Guitarist Danny Cedrone was born on June 20, 1920.
 Whether you realize it or not, you're familiar with his work.

 Even in these post-Van Halen, post-Yngwie Malmsteen, post-everything times, Cedrone’s guitar solo on Bill Haley & His Comets’ 1955 hit “Rock Around the Clock” is still a certified jaw-dropper.